architmadankar/facial-attendance-JTP/readme.md

-- Note: Since Webcam support is not avilable with docker deskop (windows), there's no way to run this application inside a docker container in windows
+> Note: Since Webcam support is not avilable with docker deskop (windows), there's no way to run this application inside a docker container in windows
+> However you can use start.bat to one click activate the application (python and nodejs required)

 ## Usage